drsusmitadas/mesalabs-day4-lab1/content/monday/lab-2.md

 is challenging and has to do with the $\nabla_\text{rad}$ profile changing during the evolution, leading to the formation of a convective region when reaching a local minimum.
 It is not clear if the helium breathing pulses are of physical or numerical nature.
-If you want to read more about helium breathing pulses, you can check out these papers: [Castellani et al. 1985](https://ui.adsabs.harvard.edu/abs/1985ApJ...296..204C/abstract), [Constantino et al. 2016](https://ui.adsabs.harvard.edu/abs/2016MNRAS.456.3866C/abstract), [Salaris & Cassisi 2017](https://ui.adsabs.harvard.edu/abs/2017RSOS....470192S/abstract), [Paxton et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..234...34P/abstract), and [Córsico & Althaus 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...964...30C/abstract) (their figure 1 nicely illustrates the impact of the breathing pules on the core helium burning time).
+If you want to read more about helium breathing pulses, you can check out these papers: [Castellani et al. 1985](https://ui.adsabs.harvard.edu/abs/1985ApJ...296..204C/abstract), [Constantino et al. 2016](https://ui.adsabs.harvard.edu/abs/2016MNRAS.456.3866C/abstract), [Salaries & Cassisi 2017](https://ui.adsabs.harvard.edu/abs/2017RSOS....470192S/abstract), [Paxton et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJS..234...34P/abstract), and [Córsico & Althaus 2024](https://ui.adsabs.harvard.edu/abs/2024ApJ...964...30C/abstract) (their figure 1 nicely illustrates the impact of the breathing pules on the core helium burning time).

 {{< /details >}}